Confused by the complications of copyright? Get the answers you need here.

 Due to complicated and ever-changing copyright laws, the duration depends on when the work was created and whether it was published.
 Here are simplified guidelines (though exceptions apply):

 - Works published before Jan.
-1, 1923, are in the public domain (meaning anyone can use, adapt or copy them freely).
+1, 1923, are in the public domain (meaning anyone can use, adapt or copy them freely), although they still may be subject to a licensing fee from an institution that provides access to the work.

 - Works published between 1923 and 1963 were protected for 28 years—but the copyright could be renewed for 47 years, then extended for another 20.
 If the copyright wasn't renewed, the work is in the public domain.
 About 85 percent of works published during this period aren't protected anymore.